This is part of an ExpatGo editorial series featuring creative architecture designs in Malaysia and the rest of Southeast Asia.

 The traditional rear façade brise soleil is made from modernised Malaccan vintage window frames.
 The vivid coloured frames are arranged to illustrate a contrasting giant art piece where modernity and vintage converge.

 The project coordinated the design of all interior elements including furniture, light fittings, artworks and murals.
 With a modest budget existing materials were re-used to rejuvenate the interior while preserving the core values of the former house.
-A brickwork collage becomes feature wall at one of the courtyards which is a now a favourite chill-out section for guests.
+A brickwork collage becomes feature wall at one of the courtyards which is now a favourite chill-out section for guests.

 Nomaps is a hidden gem where the old and new merges in a tight series of interior-scapes.